Asia D'Amato: 2022

 In June D'Amato competed at the Mediterranean Games alongside Angela Andreoli, Alice D'Amato, Martina Maggio, and Giorgia Villa.
-Together they won gold in the team competition, over five points ahead of second place France.
-Individually D'Amato won silver in the all-around and on balance beam behind compatriot Maggio and won gold on vault and floor exercise.
+Together they won gold in the team competition, over five points ahead of second-place France.
+Individually, D'Amato won silver in the all-around and on balance beam behind compatriot Maggio and won gold on vault and floor exercise.

 D'Amato next competed at the European Championships.
-On the first day of competition she won gold in the all-around ahead of Alice Kinsella of Great Britain and compatriot Maggio.
+On the first day of competition, she won gold in the all-around ahead of Alice Kinsella of Great Britain and compatriot Maggio.
 She is the second Italian woman to win the all-around title after Vanessa Ferrari did so in 2007.
 Additionally D'Amato helped Italy qualify to the team final in first place and individually she qualified to the vault and balance beam finals.
-During the team final D'Amato contributed scores on all four apparatuses towards Italy's first place finish.
+During the team final, D'Amato contributed scores on all four apparatuses towards Italy's first-place finish.
 During event finals D'Amato won silver on vault behind Zsófia Kovács.
 D'Amato injured her ankle when landing her second vault and therefore withdrew from the balance beam final.
 An MRI later revealed that D'Amato would need to undergo surgery to repair ankle ligaments and she would be unable to compete at the upcoming World Championships.

 2023

 D'Amato returned to competition at the European Championships where she helped Italy finish second as a team.
-Additionally she finished second on vault behind Coline Devillard.
+Additionally, she finished second on vault behind Coline Devillard.
 D'Amato next competed at the Cairo World Cup.
-She qualified to the vault and balance beam finals.
-During the vault final D'Amato won silver behind Joscelyn Roberson but injured her knee when landing her second vault.
-As a result she withdrew from the balance beam final.
+She qualified for the vault and balance beam finals.
+During the vault final, D'Amato won silver behind Joscelyn Roberson but injured her knee when landing her second vault.
+As a result, she withdrew from the balance beam final.
 An MRI later revealed that D'Amato tore her ACL and meniscus and would require surgery to repair them.

 2024

-D'Amato returned to competition at the City of Jesolo Trophy where she helped Italy finish first as a team and individually she won bronze in the all-around and on balance beam.
+D'Amato returned to competition at the City of Jesolo Trophy where she helped Italy finish first as a team, and individually she won bronze in the all-around and on balance beam.
 She next competed at the European Championships alongside Alice D'Amato, Angela Andreoli, Elisa Iorio, and Manila Esposito.
-During the qualification round, while competing on floor exercise D'Amato once again injured her ACL.
+During the qualification round, while competing on floor exercise, D'Amato once again injured her ACL.
 Although she was unable to compete in the team final, Italy still won gold ahead of Great Britain.